BPHL-Molecular/flisochar_ontlr/README.md

-# flisochar_wf
+# flisochar_ontlr
-A new web-deployed workflow of FLISOCHAR that supports both ONT and PacBio long reads
+A new web-deployed workflow of FLISOCHAR that only supports ONT long reads.

 [FLISOCHAR](https://github.com/BPHL-Molecular/flisochar) is a Florida BPHL Pipeline to genomically characterize bacterial isolates using a hybrid assembly method.

 # Introduction

-Flisochar owes its inspiration to FLAQ-AMR, the Florida BPHL's standard pipeline for taxonomic characterization and AMR detection.
+The pipeline flisochar_ontlr has the same functionality as [flisochar_wf](https://github.com/BPHL-Molecular/flisochar_wf), but flisochar_ontlr only processes ONT long reads.

-The Flisochar's overaching goal is to improve the identification of bacterial isolates using hybrid assembly from short and long-read sequencing data.
-Short-read and long-read sequences can be respectively from the Illumina MiSeq system and the Oxford Nanopore or Pacific BioSciences SMRT HiFi Technologies.
+Flisochar-ontlr mainly aims to perform specifies identification of bacterial isolates using de novo assembly methods from Oxford Nanopore techonologies's long-read sequencing data.
 The pipeline is built in Nextflow, and Python is used to develop custom scripts, enabling the parse of output.
 It comes with singularity container to simplify installation.

 # Workflow